modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 -----------------------

 The main class is *DataController*.
-It provides functionality to retrieve URL based data (this could include both local and remote data), cache this data, and parse it using a subclass of *DataParser* to prepare it into a structure suitable for use.
+It provides functionality to retrieve URL based data (this could include both local and remote data), cache this data using the *DataResponse* class, and parse it using a subclass of *DataParser* to prepare it into a structure suitable for use.
 In its optimal design, a data controller will abstract the details of building the URL, and return a structure that is normalized, allowing the module code to be as generic as possible.

 Included examples of DataControllers/Parsers include: